 The Adirondack Diversity Initiative (ADI) was founded in 2015 and stands at the intersection of environmental and transformational justice.
 Together with their partners and co-conspirators, with ADI is working to make the Adirondacks a more welcoming and inclusive place for everyone both residents and visitors.

 Talking Wings collaborated with ADI to share their story and mission: ensure a vital and sustainable Adirondack Park for future generations.
 We created a series of videos, documenting ADI's life-changing programs in action.

-In the first video, we meet Nicky Hilton-Patterson, the Executive Director of ADI, and learn how ADI is creating the next generation of BIPOC Adirondack Stewards.
+In the first video, we meet Nicky Hylton-Patterson, the Executive Director of ADI, and learn how ADI is creating the next generation of BIPOC Adirondack Stewards.

 The next video features Clifton Harcom, the Director for Diversity at SUNY Potsdam.
 Clifton shares what it is like being BIPOC person in the woods, and how he is working with ADI to desegregate the Adirondack Park.

 Clifton's main take-away: Do what you want to do, and don't let anyone tell you that you can't!